-Accounting Credit - 1 Prerequisite: Passed the Algebra Regents
+Accounting Credit - 1 Prerequisite: Passed the Algebra Regents Course offered: 2024-2025

 This course provides an introduction to accounting including the classification and recording of original business transactions, the preparation and evaluation of financial statements, and the application of generally accepted accounting principles.
 The course will incorporate appropriate technology to include spreadsheets in the instructional process.
 This course may satisfy one unit of math credit.